Cutting begins on Golden Ray's engine section

-Cutting started on the stern section on Christmas Day and concluded a week later on Jan.
-2. The stern section was 101 feet long and weighed 6,520 metric tons.

-The VB 10,000 hoisted both sections from the water and placed them on barges.
-Both sections were eventually transported by barge to a recycling facility in Gibson, La.

-The engine section is now the rearmost section of the shipwreck.
-Once separated, it will be lifted aboard the barge 455-7.
-Once sufficiently secured for a seagoing journey, it will follow in the path of the bow and the stern sections to the Louisiana recycling facility.
+The engine section is now the rearmost section of the shipwreck following previous cuts.
+When separated, it will be lifted aboard the barge 455-7.
+Once sufficiently secured for a seagoing journey, it will follow in the path of the bow and the stern sections to the Gibson, La., recycling facility.

 Preparations for the recent cut included drilling holes along the exterior cutting path to better guide the chain and keep it on track.
 The same was done for the stern section.
 Divers also have drilled holes in the sunken side to expedite drainage of sediment and water during lifting.

-Also months in advance, 16 huge lifting lugs were attached to the exposed starboard hull of the shipwreck, a pair of lifting lugs for each of the eight sections.
-Lifting lines on the VB 10,000 are attached to the designated section's two lifting lugs before cutting begins.

-These lines steady the section and lift each section once cutting is completed.

-Some 15 hours into the operation Wednesday afternoon, Himes said things appear to be progressing smoothly.
+Some 15 hours into the operation Wednesday afternoon, Himes said the task appears to be progressing smoothly.

 "They're completing cycles, swapping out chains, and inspecting as they swap out chain," he said.
 "Everything's going similar to the last cut in terms of the routine of operations."

-Unified Command reminds boaters that a 200-yard safety zone is established around the environmental protection barrier; it is not to be encroached upon.
-Private drones are prohibited from flying over the wreck site and violators will be reported.
+Unified Command reminds boaters that a 200-yard safety zone is established around the environmental protection barrier and is not to be encroached upon.
+Private drones are prohibited from flying over the wreck site.

 “Safety is our number one priority as we begin removing the next section of the Golden Ray wreck,” said U.S. Coast Guard Commander Efren Lopez of Unified Command.
 “We are using extraordinary methods and machinery to ensure the safety of the public, the responders and the environment.
 We appreciate the support from the community and urge them to heed our safety messages.”